Dotfile-Management-III

 One thing you may notice is that now, this is global command, and all global command will require the 1Password

-If ready remove the --dry-run
+If ready remove the --dry-run, and see the tmphome folder populated

-(after the command has run because chezmoi
+(after the command has run because chezmoi applies changes

 atomically).